-The Nutrition and Obesity Fellowship program at Boston Medical Center, an affiliate of Boston University School of Medicine, is one of the few programs in the nation that offers training in both obesity management and clinical nutrition.
+The Nutrition and Metabolic Disease Fellowship program at Boston University Chobanian & Avedisian School of Medicine is one of the few programs in the nation that offers training in both obesity management and clinical nutrition.
 The program offers outstanding training by distinguished leaders in the field, in a setting equipped with state-of-the-art diagnostic and treatment services encompassing the entire spectrum of nutritional disorders and weight management.

 Our Obesity Medicine and Nutrition Fellowship Program was founded on the basis of our commitment and responsibility to educate and train future leaders in the field, and provide exemplary teaching and guidance.
 We offer not only the best training in clinical care but ample opportunities for research in this sub-specialty as well.

-Fellows-in-training have the unique prospect of working within a multidisciplinary team comprised of clinicians, registered dietitians, behavioral therapists, bariatric surgeons, and exercise physiologists, in both the inpatient and outpatient setting.
+Fellows-in-training have the unique prospect of working within a multidisciplinary team comprised of clinicians, registered dietitians, behavioral therapists, and bariatric surgeons, in both the inpatient and outpatient setting.

 At the end of training, the fellow will be able to: